mozilla/awsboxen/README.rst

   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
-  * Try to read the event stream during creation/teardown, for better feedback on what's happening
   * `awsboxen info <stack-name> <resource-name>` to get information about particular resources in the stack.
 May be useful for e.g. listing all the instances in an auto-scale group.